ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/sorting.dotnet.markdown

 ## Chaining Orderings

-It is also possible to chain multiple orderings of the query results, i.e. sort the query results first by some specified index field (or by the `@index-score`), then sort all the equal entries by some different index field (or the `@index-score`), etc..
+It is also possible to chain multiple orderings of the query results.
+You can sort the query results first by some specified index field (or by the `@index-score`), then sort all the equal entries by some different index field (or the `@index-score`).
 This can be achived by using the `ThenBy` (`ThenByDescending`) and `ThenByScore` (`ThenByScoreDescending`) methods.

 {CODE-TABS}